All Episodes

 How many of young African Americans have been watching BET and don't care that they're unemployed?

-Many African Americans thought the election of a black president was gonna mean a 180 degrees phase reversal in their lives.
+Many African Americans thought the election of a black president was going to mean a 180 degrees phase reversal in their lives.

-They really thought it was going to mean that, and it's and everything has gotten worse.
+They really thought it was going to mean that, and everything has gotten worse.

-There has to be this undertow of quote, but the the distrust and dislike of Republicans is still much, much greater than the disappointment to whatever degree it exists with uh with Obama for failing to uh to come through.
+There has to be this undertow of quit, but the distrust and dislike of Republicans is still much, much greater than the disappointment, to whatever degree it exists, with Obama for failing to come through.

 How about this headline, New York Post?